strellic/CodeExec/README.md

 4. Modify `settings.json` and `problems.json` to change the port and add challenges.

-5. Set up the production server with gunicorn.
+5. When you want to switch from Flask to a production server, start the app with Gunicorn.

 ```bash
 gunicorn -k gevent -w 1 -c config.py app:app